Romero027/Romero027.github.io/eecs598_summaries/021020-TFF-FilterForward.md

 Not necessarily.
 The paper assumes the cameras are connected to some local compute nodes.

-However, there are cameras empowered with more onboard compute resource, such as[AWS deeplens](https://aws.amazon.com/deeplens/), and can run complex deep learning models locally.
+However, there are cameras empowered with more onboard compute resource, such as [AWS deeplens](https://aws.amazon.com/deeplens/), and can run complex deep learning models locally.